-Our Journey to Freedom program is designed to provide practical and emotional support and guidance that youth and family need to work through their issues and develop solutions for overcoming these difficulties in their lives.
+Our Journey to Freedom program is designed to provide practical and emotional support and guidance that refugees need to work through their issues and develop solutions for overcoming these difficulties in their lives.
+By far, the most overwhelming obstacles to overcome are culture shock and language barrier.

 Our program first assists participants in locating resources to meet their basic needs.
-It is impossible to work on emotional difficulties until one has the basics.
-Volunteers and staff assist clients with ESL instruction, locating household items, and finding employment and educational opportunities.
+It is impossible to work on emotional difficulties until one has the physical basics.
+Volunteers and staff assist clients with ESL instruction, locating household items, and finding housing, employment and educational opportunities – utimately freedom from poverty.

 Contact us for more information on this program.